-If it is determined from this technical analysis that a subsequent ten-year increment is needed to meet the goals and objectives of this IMP, then pursuant to Neb.
-Rev. Stat. §46-715(5)(d)(iv), the goals and objectives for the subsequent ten-year increment will be developed using the consultative and collaborative process described in Neb.
-Rev. Stat. §46-715(5)(b).
-The subsequent ten-year increment shall be completed, adopted and take effect not more than ten years after adoption of this IMP.
+If it is determined from these technical analyses that a subsequent ten-year increment is needed to meet the goals and objectives of this IMP, then pursuant to Neb.
+Rev. Stat. § 46-715(5)(d)(iv), the goals and objectives for the subsequent ten-year increment will be developed using the consultative and collaborative process described in Neb.
+Rev. Stat. § 46-715(5)(b).
+The subsequent ten-year increment IMP shall be completed, adopted, and take effect not more than ten years after adoption of this IMP.

-NeDNR and the individual NRDs will engage stakeholders in a collaborative process in the development of goals and objectives for subsequent increments of the individual IMPs if necessary.
-The need for subsequent increments will be determined through the Robust Review process completed at the end of the second increment and described in section 10.7.
-Should a subsequent increment be necessary, the planning process will be initiated by NeDNR and each NRD developing a public participation plan that outlines the stakeholder engagement process for the NRD's IMP, including identification of participants/parties, definition of roles, decision making protocols, planning processes, and timelines.
+NeDNR and the individual Upper Platte River Basin NRDs will engage stakeholders in a collaborative process in the development of goals and objectives for a subsequent increment of the individual IMPs if necessary.
+The need for a subsequent increment will be determined through the Robust Review process completed at the end of the second increment and described in Section 10.7.3.
+Should a subsequent increment be necessary, the planning process will be initiated by NeDNR and each Upper Platte River Basin NRD developing a public participation plan that outlines the stakeholder engagement process for the NRD's IMP, including identification of participants/parties, definition of roles, decision making protocols, planning processes, and timelines.
 This public participation plan serves as a reference guide for participants as well as the public throughout the planning process.
-This effort is analogous to the basin-wide collaborative process described in the Basin-Wide Plan, but focused on the individual NRD stakeholder collaboration.
-The public participation plan developed for the second increment Basin-Wide Plan development can be found as an appendix to the second increment Upper Platte River Basin-Wide Plan.
+This effort is analogous to the basin-wide collaborative process described in the Basin-Wide Plan, but focused on the individual Upper Platte River Basin NRD stakeholder collaboration.
+The public participation plan developed for the second increment Basin-Wide Plan can be found as an appendix to the Second Increment Basin-Wide Plan for Joint Integrated Water Resources Management of Overappropriated Portions of the Platte River Basin, Nebraska.